-Bryn Esplin, JD, HEC-C Janet Lieto, DO, FACOFP Lawrence Cohen, PharmD, BCPP, FASHP, FCCP Julia Reynolds, MPAS, PA-C David Farmer, PhD, LMFT, LPC, FNAP
+Bryn Esplin, JD, HEC-C, CPPS Janet Lieto, DO, FACOFP, CMP Julia Reynolds, PMAS, PA-C Lauren Dobbs, PA-C, MMS

 This session is designed to provide an interprofessional education opportunity that focuses on using a "4-Topics Approach" to ethical problem solving in a hospital setting.
 The approach incorporates exploration of medical interactions, patient preferences, quality-of-life considerations and contextual features into clinical decision-making.
-Participants will analyze a clinical scenario and engage in a "mock-ethics committee" activity.
+Participants will analyze a clinical scenario and engage in an interprofessional "mock-ethics committee" activity.